A

 of places to land, to fetch fresh water (or freshwater snow), and to

 procure food along the way.
-There was NOTHING to prevent circumpolar
+There was nothing to hinder circumpolar

 adventures if there were men with an adventurous spirit (or indeed, men